Mission 26 · Stage 3

 Two counters, one race!

-Running apps track lap number and total steps with different variables.
+Running apps track your lap number and your total steps with different numbers, just like this.

 The story